-Intermittent fasting (I.F) is most commonly used as an aid for weight loss, however, intermittent fasting has profound health benefits when conducted properly.
-Here is your complete guide to I.F for both men and women to help you start
+Intermittent fasting (I.F) is most commonly used as an aid for weight loss, however, intermittent fasting also has profound health benefits when conducted properly.
+Here is your complete guide to I.F for both men and women to help you start your journey.

 This post will cover: